syncfusion-content/angular-docs/angular/GettingStarted/getting-started-systemjs.md

 N> We recommend you to go through the [quick start](https://angular.io/docs/ts/latest/quickstart.html) of Angular application to get deeper knowledge of setup and structure of the application.

-## Consuming ej-angular2 library
+## Consuming ej-Angular library

-The cloned application already configured with `ej-angular2` library to seamlessly work with Angular and Essential JavaScript components.
+The cloned application already configured with `ej-Angular` library to seamlessly work with Angular and Essential JavaScript components.
 The below steps describe, how the library consumed in the Angular seed application.

 * To install this library, run the below command in the root of Angular application.

 {% highlight javascript %}

-npm install ej-angular2 --save
+npm install ej-Angular --save

 {% endhighlight %}

 *	We can import this library in any Angular application's AppModule.
-Here we imported the `ej-angular2` library in our cloned application.
+Here we imported the `ej-Angular` library in our cloned application.

 {% highlight ts %}